cornell-pl/TxForest/TxForestPython/python_forest.md

 We could also have subclasses like `RegexComp` or `GlobComp` matching the ocaml to help make writing things like this more suscinct

+project plan:
+- implment the spec hierarchy
+- implement forest local transaction semantics (with logging)
+- implement simple in memory filesystem to test on
+- implement global log, and transaction log checking
+- implement server/client like in ocaml
+- write some examples on the python version
+- implement fs to connect to system fs
+- add some nice semantic things
+  - pipe for functions would be v nice
+  - paths with /